fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-dataset-description.md

 ## How to

-To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Prepare Metadata` tab, click on the `Create dataset_description.xlsx` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Curation` button and within the `Prepare Metadata` tab, click on the `Create dataset_description.xlsx` card.

 You can start by either creating a dataset_description.xlsx file from scratch with SODA or continue working on an existing dataset_description.xlsx file.